Integrable systems associated to the filtrations of Lie algebras: Complete algebras of functions on Poisson manifolds

-The Hamiltonian system~\eqref{HamEq} with a complete algebra $\mathcal F$ of first integrals is \emph{completely integrable in a noncommutative sense} (or \emph{superintegrable}).
-The system is solvable by quadratures, the regular compact connected components of the level sets determined by functions in $\mathcal F$ are $\delta$--dimensional (isotropic considered on the symplecic leaves of $\Lambda$) tori ($\delta=\dim M-\ddim\mathcal F=\dind\mathcal F-\corank\Lambda$), and there exist an appropriate action--angle coordinates in which the dynamics is linearized ~\cite{N, MF}.
-When $\mathcal F$ is commutative and
+The Hamiltonian system~\eqref{HamEq} is called \emph{completely integrable in a noncommutative sense} (or \emph{superintegrable}), if it has a complete algebra $\mathcal F$ of first integrals.
+The integrable system is solvable by quadratures (at least locally), the regular compact connected components of the level sets determined by functions in $\mathcal F$ are $\delta$--dimensional (isotropic considered on the symplecic leaves of $\Lambda$) tori ($\delta=\dim M-\ddim\mathcal F=\dind\mathcal F-\corank\Lambda$), and there exist an appropriate action--angle coordinates in which the dynamics is linearized~\cite{N, MF}.